hsf-training/hsf-training-cicd-github/content/episodes/06-coffee/index.md

 +++
 exercises = 15
-keypoints = ["You'll be back.", "They're the jedi of the sea."] objectives = ['Refresh your mind.'] questions = ['Get up, stretch out, take a short break.'] teaching = 0
+keypoints = ["You'll be back.", "They're the Jedi of the sea."] objectives = ['Refresh your mind.'] questions = ['Get up, stretch out, take a short break.'] teaching = 0